Khodwepratik/NLP_Basic/README.md

-# Natural Language Processing 	:star_struck:
+# Natural Language Processing
+:star_struck: :relaxed:
   Natural Language Processing, is a field of artificial intelligence that focuses on enabling computers to understand, interpret, and generate human language in a way that is both natural and meaningful.

   ## Processes in NLP